SvenTiigi/STLocationRequest/README.md

 ## Info.plist

-In order to perform a location request you have to define a usage description in your `Info.plist` file.
+To perform a location request, define a usage description in your `Info.plist` file.

 STLocationRequestController.Authorization.**requestWhenInUseAuthorization**
 ```swift